Ruchi Soya FPO extended but only for withdrawal, BSE clarifies on bid detail

-The BSE on March 29 issued a clarification regarding the FPO subscription numbers of Ruchi Soya Industries Ltd.
+The BSE on March 29 issued a clarification on the FPO subscription numbers of Ruchi Soya Industries.

 Investors in Ruchi Soya's follow-on public offer (FPO) have now been allowed to withdraw their bids, all because of an advertisement that was termed as misleading by the market regulator SEBI.
 Investors other than anchor buyers have an option to withdraw the bid till March 30, in an unprecedented action.